-Except as set forth herein under the captions "Prospectus Summary--Background of the Offer" and "Background of the Offer," neither SPX nor, to the best of its knowledge, any of its directors or executive officers nor any associate or majority-owned subsidiary of any of the foregoing, beneficially owns or has a right to acquire any equity securities of the Company.
-Except as set forth below, neither SPX nor to the best of its knowledge, any of the persons or entities referred to above, nor any director, executive officer or subsidiary of any of the foregoing, has effected any transaction in equity securities of the Company during the last 60 days.
+Except as set forth herein under the captions "Prospectus Summary -- Background of the Offer" and "Background of the Offer," neither SPX nor, to the best of its knowledge, any of its directors or executive officers nor any associate or majority-owned subsidiary of any of the foregoing, beneficially owns or has a right to acquire any equity securities of the Company.
+Neither SPX nor, to the best of its knowledge, any of the persons or entities referred to above, nor any director, executive officer or subsidiary of any of the foregoing, has effected any transaction in equity securities of the Company during the last 60 days.